 Finally, the bill provides that a meeting with or attended by any person elected to a specific board or commission who has not yet taken office, during which official acts are to be taken, is deemed a public meeting.
 Reasonable notice of such meeting must be provided.

-The Department of State indicates no fiscal impact as a result of HB 1305.
-The bill does not appear to have a fiscal impact on state or local governments.
+The Department of State indicates no fiscal impact as a result of the bill.